These 4 Questions Help Reveal If You're Drinking Too Much

 Unfortunately, yes: “When women drink, they develop consequences sooner and after drinking smaller amounts,” says Dr. Case.
 Those consequences include immediate effects like intoxication and blackouts, and long-term effects like increased risk for cancer, liver disease, and high blood pressure, which then increases risk for heart attack and stroke.

-For women, regularly drinking more than 1 drink per day, or 7 per week, seems to be the threshold where long-term risks develop.
+For women, drinking more than 3 drinks per day, or 7 per week, seems to be the threshold where long-term risks develop.
 Having more than 4 drinks per occasion is widely considered a dangerous binge.

 “This doesn’t mean that if you have 7 drinks one week, you’re instantly in danger,” says Dr. Case.
 “What doctors are concerned about is when that becomes the norm, rather than the exception.”